Please email firstname.lastname@example.org for any support queries or refer to the FAQ popup or below with any questions.

 Go to this website to logon - https://ucc.cloud.panopto.eu

-Please note that all classroom PCs already have it installed.
+Please note that all classroom PCs already have Panopto Desktop recorder and Remote recorder installed.

-Install the Panopto Recorder as prompted, if on your own device.
-Click here for instructions to do this.
+If on your own device.
+Click here for instructions to install the Panopto Desktop Recorder.

-- Panopto can record presentations directly to your Blackboard course.
+- Panopto can record presentations directly to your Canvas course.
 Only allow students registered to that course to view that video.

-- If you are not a Blackboard user, you can use your UCC-ID.
+- If you are not a Canvas user, you can use your UCC-ID.
 Register with Panopto by logging in to Panopto UCC here https://ucc.cloud.panopto.eu

 - Then contact Panopto support, who can give you permissions (access) to existing Departmental folders or create new folders for you.